liyonghelpme/Bounce/README.md

 Rotate the camera holding ALT + LMB;

-Rotate the camera holding ALT + RMB;
+Translate the camera holding ALT + RMB;

 Zoom in/out the camera using ALT + Mouse Wheel;